User Engagement & Ad Revenue Connection

 User Engagement & Ad Revenue

-The website in this case study is a niche sporting website dedicated to a particular group of fans in a specific geolocation.
-They recently started using Ezoic in an attempt to enhance overall website speed, user experience, and ad revenue.
+The website in this case study is a niche sporting website dedicated to a distinct group of fans.
+They recently started using Ezoic in an attempt to enhance overall website speed, user experience, and total ad revenue.

 A Reduction In Navigation Bounces

-After implementing automated multivariate testing, this publisher saw a 28% decrease in Navigation Bounces on their website.
+After implementing Ezoic, this publisher saw a 28% decrease in Navigation Bounces on their website.
 Navigation Bounces are essentially an internal page bounce.
 They reflect that a user may have accidentally navigated to the wrong page, found the content on the page they navigated to irrelevant, or been turned away by long load times or annoying ads.

-Navigation bounces have been proven to be bad for ad rates; as they lower key advertiser performance metrics like Viewability.
-A reduction in Viewability has a negative impact on programmatic bids from advertisers that run campaigns based on Viewability.
+Navigation bounces have been proven to be bad for ad rates long term; as they lower key advertiser performance metrics like Viewability and CTR.
+A reduction in Viewability and CTR has a negative impact on programmatic bids from advertisers that run campaigns based on these KPIs.

 Improvements In Engagement Time